pranaysahith/k8-rebuild/documentation.md

     Default region name [None]: us-west-2
     Default output format [None]: json
     ```

+- If your have MFA token enabled for authentication to AWS account you should [set up MFA token authenticate through AWS CLI](https://aws.amazon.com/premiumsupport/knowledge-center/authenticate-mfa-cli/)
+    - Run: `aws sts get-session-token --serial-number arn-of-the-mfa-device --token-code code-from-token`
+    - Replace arn-of-the-mfa-device with your username and AWS number and enter MFA code as code-from-token
+    - As a response you will get
+      ```
+        "SecretAccessKey": "secret-access-key",
+        "SessionToken": "temporary-session-token",
+        "Expiration": "expiration-date-time",
+        "AccessKeyId": "access-key-id"
+      ```
+    - Use session token :
+        - Linux: `export AWS_SESSION_TOKEN=example-session-token-as-in-previous-output`
+        - WIN: `set AWS_SESSION_TOKEN=example-session-Token-as-in-previous-output`

+- [If you are logging in as IAM user](https://docs.aws.amazon.com/vm-import/latest/userguide/vmie_prereqs.html) the following policy should be assinged to user:
+    ```
+    {
+  "Version": "2012-10-17",
+  "Statement": [
+    {
+      "Effect": "Allow",
+      "Action": [
+        "s3:ListAllMyBuckets"
+      ],
+      "Resource": "*"
+    },
+    {
+      "Effect": "Allow",
+      "Action": [
+        "s3:CreateBucket",
+        "s3:DeleteBucket",
+        "s3:DeleteObject",
+        "s3:GetBucketLocation",
+        "s3:GetObject",
+        "s3:ListBucket",
+        "s3:PutObject"
+      ],
+      "Resource": ["arn:aws:s3:::mys3bucket","arn:aws:s3:::mys3bucket/*"]
+    },
+    {
+      "Effect": "Allow",
+      "Action": [
+        "ec2:CancelConversionTask",
+        "ec2:CancelExportTask",
+        "ec2:CreateImage",
+        "ec2:CreateInstanceExportTask",
+        "ec2:CreateTags",
+        "ec2:DeleteTags",
+        "ec2:DescribeConversionTasks",
+        "ec2:DescribeExportTasks",
+        "ec2:DescribeExportImageTasks",
+        "ec2:DescribeImages",
+        "ec2:DescribeInstanceAttribute",
+        "ec2:DescribeInstanceStatus",
+        "ec2:DescribeInstances",
+        "ec2:DescribeSnapshots",
+        "ec2:DescribeTags",
+        "ec2:ExportImage",
+        "ec2:ImportInstance",
+        "ec2:ImportVolume",
+        "ec2:StartInstances",
+        "ec2:StopInstances",
+        "ec2:TerminateInstances",
+        "ec2:ImportImage",
+        "ec2:ImportSnapshot",
+        "ec2:DescribeImportImageTasks",
+        "ec2:DescribeImportSnapshotTasks",
+        "ec2:CancelImportTask"
+      ],
+      "Resource": "*"
+    }
+    ]
+    }
+    ```
-- Create an Amazon S3 bucket (if there is not one in place) to store the exported OVA through: https://s3.console.aws.amazon.com/ [please note that the bucket must be in the same region that the VM will be imported on]
+- [Create an Amazon S3 bucket](https://s3.console.aws.amazon.com/) (if there is not one in place) to store the exported OVA.
+Note that the bucket must be in the same region that the VM will be imported on.
+Copy the OVA you will be using into the bucket and use bucket name in below step (the one where you are replacing `disk-image-file-bucket` with the bucket for disk images and `export-bucket` with the bucket for exported images).

 - Create an IAM role named `vmimport`.
 This should be done only once.
     - make sure AWS STS is enabled for the region you're working on